 5. Iggy Azalea – Surviving The Summer EP

 Before people hated Nicki Minaj, they hated Iggy Azalea.
 After massive success back in 2016, the Australian rapper met a halt in her career.
-After releasing a handful of flopped singles and personal, Iggy decided to scrap her sophomore follow-up Digital Distortion.
+After releasing a handful of flopped singles and personal issues, Iggy decided to scrap her sophomore follow-up Digital Distortion.
 However, I-G-G-Y wouldn’t go out without trying.
 Last month Iggy released a 6-track EP titled Surviving The Summer to literally, survive the summer.
-The EP opens up with “Survive The Summer” setting the pace of the project in all it’s purpose and sound, reminiscent of her earlier work.
-After whispering all over “Tokyo Snow Drip,” Iggy teams up with Tyga on the projects lead single and strip club anthem “Kream”.
-After showing off on “Hey Iggy” and hitting the streets on “Kawasaki,” Iggy closes the project on high not with “OMG” featuring Wiz Khalifa.
+The EP opens up with “Survive The Summer” setting the pace of the project in all its purpose and sound, reminiscent of her earlier work.
+After whispering all over “Tokyo Snow Drip,” Iggy teams up with Tyga on the project’s lead single and strip club anthem “Kream”.
+After showing off on “Hey Iggy” and hitting the streets on “Kawasaki,” Iggy closes the project on a high note with “OMG” featuring Wiz Khalifa.
 Did Iggy Survive The Summer?
 The project which spawned a club banger marking Iggy’s return to the grimy strip club culture that garnered her popularity in 2009.
 I believe if Iggy Azalea embarks on this EP’s primary success, she may be able to release another project that competes with her debut The New Classic.

 Favorite Tracks: “Kream” ft.
 Tyga, “Hey Iggy”, “OMG” ft.
 Wiz Khalifa

 4. Saweetie – High Maintenance EP